Ericsson/codechecker/docs/web/user_guide.md

 optional arguments:
-  -h, --help            show this help message and exit -b BASE_RUN, --basename BASE_RUN
+  -h, --help            show this help message and exit -b BASE_RUNS [BASE_RUNS ...], --basename BASE_RUNS [BASE_RUNS ...]
-                        The 'base' (left) side of the difference: this analysis run is used as the initial state in the comparison.
-The basename can contain * quantifiers which matches any number of characters (zero or more).
+                        The 'base' (left) side of the difference: these analysis runs are used as the initial state in the comparison.
+The parameter can be multiple run names (on the remote server) or multiple local report directories (result of the analyze command).
+In case of run name the the basename can contain * quantifiers which matches any number of characters (zero or more).
                         So if you have run-a-1, run-a-2 and run-b-1 then
                         "run-a*" selects the first two.
-  -n NEW_RUN, --newname NEW_RUN
+  -n NEW_RUNS [NEW_RUNS ...], --newname NEW_RUNS [NEW_RUNS ...]
-                        The 'new' (right) side of the difference: this analysis run is compared to the -b/--basename run.
-The parameter can be a run name(on the remote server) or a local report directory (result of the analyze command).
-In case of run name the newname can contain
+                        The 'new' (right) side of the difference: these analysis runs are compared to the -b/--basename runs.
-                        * quantifiers which matches any number of characters (zero or more).
+                        The parameter can be multiple run names (on the remote server) or multiple local report directories (result of the analyze command).
+In case of run name the newname can contain * quantifiers which matches any number of characters (zero or more).
 So if you have run-a-1, run-a-2 and run-b-1 then "run-a*" selects the first two.

 comparison modes:
   --new                 Show results that didn't exist in the 'base' but